Diabetic Home Care and Monitoring (cont.)

 Urine glucose tests

-The role for testing urinary glucose at home has faded with universal fingerstick blood glucose monitoring.
+The role for testing urinary glucose at home has faded with universal blood glucose monitoring by fingerstick.
 Those few patients who choose to test urinary glucose must realize its limitations.
 Urinary glucose only estimates blood glucose values roughly, and it provides no information at all unless there is glucose in the urine.
 Glucose appears in the urine when the blood glucose level is over 180 mg/dL, well above the target for most patients.
 Below that level, urinary glucose is usually negative.

-Urinary glucose levels should not be confused with checking urinary microalbumin and protein levels.
-These tests are performed in the doctor's office at least annually, provide necessary information about kidney function, and provide the basis for obtaining information to see whether certain medications should be added.
+Urinary glucose levels should not be confused with checking urinary microalbumin and related protein levels.
+Urinary glucose levels should not be confused with checking urinary microalbumin and related protein levels.
+Performed in the doctor's office at least annually, these tests provide necessary information about kidney function the basis for determining whether certain medications should be added to the treatment plan to protect kidney function.

 Urinary glucose tests also do not indicate the current blood glucose level, but rather the glucose level during the period of time between the collection of the urine and the previous urination.
 In many patients, the level of blood glucose must be very high in order for glucose to appear in the urine.
-Therefore, the urine may be free of glucose, but blood levels of glucose still may be unacceptably high.
+Therefore, the urine may be free of glucose, despite unacceptably high blood levels of glucose.
 Thus, results from urine glucose tests should not be used to adjust insulin doses.

 There are two types of urine glucose tests.
 Both types rely on a chemical reaction that produces a color change.
 These tests use either tablets or strips.
 Generally, the test strip or tablet is placed in urine.
 The resulting color change is matched against a color chart provided by the manufacturer, which shows the different colors produced by different levels of glucose.